-STACKED WASHER/DRYER (OPTIONAL)
+STACKED WASHER/DRYER:

-Your Phaeton might be equipped with an optional stacked washer/dryer (Figure 6-9).
+The Phaeton may be equipped with an optional stacked washer/dryer (Figure 6-8).
 The optional stacked washer/dryer can operate on 30 or 50 amp service.

 Tiffin Motorhomes does not recommend operating the washer or dryer while traveling as this could damage internal components.